 David Diamond.
-Mr. Diamond was appointed to the Board on May 9, 2021.
+Mr. Diamond was appointed to the Board on May 9, 2021 and served as lead independent director from April 12, 2022.
 Mr. Diamond currently provides strategic guidance and operational oversight to CEOs and boards of directors in the Life Sciences industry.
 Mr. Diamond has extensive experience assisting management teams and boards of directors with capital financing and strategic business planning nationally and internationally and has built strong relationships with prominent investment bankers.
 He currently serves on the Board of Advisors for Scynce LED as well as the National Life Sciences and Technology Practice Lead at Mayer Hoffman McCann P.C., a national CPA firm since 2015 and has over 30 years of experience in both public accounting and industry.
 Mr. Diamond previously served as Audit Committee Chair and Board Member of Oncotelic Therapeutics, Inc. as well as Board member for Kreston International Limited (\$2 billion CPA network), a member of the board of San Diego Venture Group and was a Founding Member of UCSD Connect.
 He is a Certified Director in Corporate Governance from UCLA Anderson Graduate School of Management and an active CPA, licensed in the United States, Israel and South Africa.